SJ6github/OpenCV/README.md

-This repository contains two mini projects demonstrating hand detection and finger counting using Python, OpenCV, and Google's MediaPipe library.
+## This repository contains mini projects demonstrating use of Python, OpenCV, and Google's MediaPipe library.

 ---